dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 You should see the Login page display within the app.
 Tap the login button to authenticate using Auth0, then get automatically redirected to the secure Home page.
 Here’s an example of what the complete experience looks like:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/L04P2ydnUB4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The complete working example is available [on GitHub here](https://github.com/ionic-team/demo-authconnect-auth0).

 ## What’s Next?